Sacred 3

-Sacred 3 is a hack and slash brawler, part of the Sacred series, despite notable differences in both gameplay and design.
+Sacred 3 is a 2014 hack and slash brawler, part of the Sacred video game series, despite notable differences in both gameplay and design.
 Deep Silver, which acquired the license to Sacred 3 from former development studio Ascaron Entertainment, announced at Gamescom that the earliest it could publish the game would be in early 2012.
 The game was finally released on 1 August 2014.
 It was met with mixed to negative reception.

-Another side-scrolling action brawler called Sacred Citadel acted as a prequel to the Sacred 3 story and released in 2013 to XBLA, PSN and Steam and developed by Southend Interactive.
+Another side-scrolling action brawler called Sacred Citadel, acting as a prequel to the Sacred 3 story, was released in 2013 to XBLA, PSN and Steam and developed by Southend Interactive.

 Gameplay

 There are a variety of classes to choose from but those from Sacred 2: Fallen Angel have not returned.
-They have been replaced by the Safiri Warrior and Ancarian Lancer.
+They were replaced by the Safiri Warrior and Ancarian Lancer.
 Some of the environments from the previous game made a return such as Castle Braverock.

 Sacred 3 has four player co-op online and offline.
 Each ally has his or her own distinct set of active and passive skills.
 Everyone has a small number of abilities to equip at a time to keep the team from getting overpowered and may allow the combining of team powers to give the player additional ways to take down foes.